aosabook/500lines/objmodel/chapter.md

     assert obj.callmethod("f") == 3
 ````

-To find the correct implementation of a method that is sent to an object we walk
+To find the correct implementation of a method that is sent to an object, we walk
 the method resolution order of the class of the object.
 The first method that is
 found in the dictionary of one of the classes in the method resolution order is
-then called.
-The code for that looks as follows:
+then called:

 ````python
 class Class(Base):